Inhomogeneous quenches and GHD in the $\nu = 1$ QSSEP model: Free expansion

 \section{Free expansion}

 In this section, we discuss the second quench protocol, namely the free-expansion setup.
 We closely follow the approach of Ref.~\cite{skcd-21}, which considered a post-quench Hamiltonian with non-random hopping amplitudes.
 In this case, we have a finite system of length $L$ and open boundary conditions.
 The initial state is the ground state of the Hamiltonian~\eqref{eq:Ham_beta}.
 Thus initially we have a gas of free fermions confined by the potential $V_j(\beta)$.
-For finite $\beta$, the local occupation function $n_k(x, 0)$ that describes this state in the hydrodynamic limit is